• Skip to primary navigation

 100 calorie blueberry muffins pin

 100 Calorie Blueberry Muffins, made from scratch!
-These healthy muffins are easy to make, low in calories, high in nutrients, and perfect for breakfast, snacking, and make a great low-calorie dessert.
+These skinny blueberry muffins are easy to make, low in calories, and perfect for a great easy breakfast.

 Jump to: